 Where custom sidebars work well

 You are a photographer.
-Your specialities are portrait, wedding, children and pet photography.
+Your specialties are portrait, wedding, children and pet photography.
 On your blog, you share stories about all four: the people you work with, the fun experiences you create with children, the crazy and challenging times shooting photos of pets, and tips and advice for working with a wedding photographer.

 You also published four books: a couple of coffee table books on children and pet photography, a how-to book on creating a successful wedding photography business, and a book on how to take memorable business portraits.
 You advertise all four books in your sidebar.
 How can you personalize the ads?